Obtaining Medical Cannabis

 Registered organizations may offer a delivery service.
 Please contact the registered organizations directly to determine if delivery services are offered in your area.

 Patients may also designate up to 5 caregivers who may obtain medical cannabis on their behalf.
-Please contact the Office of Cannabis Management for assistance with adding or removing caregivers.

 11. Can I use my out-of-state medical cannabis identification card to purchase medical cannabis in New York State?